 UNF Affordability Counts Initiative

-Our students face incredible financial responsibilities as they consider funding their university experience and one way faculty can help to reduce that financial burden is by adopting low-cost instructional materials when possible.
+Our students face incredible financial responsibilities as they consider funding their university experience.
+One way faculty can help reduce that financial burden is by adopting low-cost instructional materials when possible.
 To raise awareness and increase the use of low-cost instructional materials, UNF is partnering in Affordability Counts, a statewide initiative that recognizes faculty throughout the state who adopt low-cost materials.
-This initiative supports UNF’s effort to improve on Performance-Based Funding Metric #3.
+This initiative supports UNF's effort to improve on Performance-Based Funding Metric #3.

-To support this statewide effort, affordabilitycounts.org was established as a one-stop online resource where educators statewide can share low-cost solutions with each other.
+To support this statewide effort, affordabilitycounts.org was established as a one-stop online resource where educators statewide can share low-cost solutions.
 The website features a searchable statewide low-cost course listing with each course’s low-cost materials, which other faculty can adopt as their own.

-View list of UNF faculty and courses that have been awarded the Affordability Counts medallion
+View list of faculty and courses that have been awarded the Affordability Counts medallion at UNF.

-In addition to the overarching goal of lowering costs for students, the AC Initiative aims to:
+In addition to the overarching goal of lowering costs for students, this initiative aims to:

 Why Commit to Low-Cost?

-In addition to lowering costs for students, another goal of the AC Initiative is to provide access to an expanding catalog of low-cost textbooks and course materials for a more seamless adoption.
+In addition to lowering costs for students, another goal of this initiative is to provide access to an expanding catalog of low-cost textbooks and course materials for a more seamless adoption.
 Visit Affordability Counts Learn for a list of free and low-cost textbooks, Open Educational Resources (OER), state and local open textbook initiatives, self-publishing options, and additional resources.

 How Does It Work?